-Dental Disorders Chapters (A-Z)
+Dental Disorders Sections (A-Z)

 Approach to the Dental Patient

 A physician should always examine the mouth and be able to recognize major oral disorders, particularly possible cancers.
 However, consultation with a dentist is needed to evaluate patients with nonmalignant changes as well as tooth problems.
 Likewise, patients with xerostomia or unexplained swelling or pain in the mouth, face, or neck require a dental consultation.
-Children with abnormal facies (who also may have dental malformations requiring correction) should be evaluated by a dentist.
-In FUO or a systemic infection of unknown cause, a dental disorder should be considered.
-A dental consultation is necessary before head and neck radiation therapy and is advisable before chemotherapy.

 Common Dental Disorders

-Periodontitis (pyorrhea) is a chronic inflammatory disease of the gums resulting from an opportunistic infection of endogenous plaque biofilm.
+Periodontitis is a chronic inflammatory disease of the gums resulting from an opportunistic infection of endogenous plaque biofilm.
 It usually manifests as a worsening of gingivitis and then, if untreated, with loosening and loss of teeth.
 Other symptoms are rare except in patients with HIV infection or in whom abscesses develop, in which case pain and swelling are common.
 Diagnosis is based on inspection, periodontal probing, and x-rays.
 Treatment involves dental cleaning that extends under the gums and a vigorous home hygiene program.
 Advanced cases may require antibiotics and surgery.